rstudio/education.rstudio.com/README.md

 * `content/blog/`: these files are for blog posts.
 Posts should be written as either `.Rmarkdown`, or `.md` files (in the event that you do not have any code in your post).
 This will be done automatically for you when you use the __"New Post" blogdown add in__; pick the "blog" archetype from the drop-down menu.
 All blog posts are created as Hugo page bundles, which means that a new folder gets created in `blog/`, and you work on a file in that folder named `index.*`.

     + You may add any images for your post to the folder for your post bundle.
 Two very special images are required- one for the banner that goes across the top of your post that must be named `*-wd.jpg`.
-The other is for the thumbnail for your post on the blog listing page and it must be named `*-sq.jpg`.
+The other is for the thumbnail for your post on the blog listing page and it have the word `thumbnail` in the file name (so `thumbnail-mtsalsa.jpg` for example).
 Hugo will find these images and put them where they need to be, if named correctly and placed inside your post bundle.

     + For `*.md` posts, no `*.html` file should be committed.
 If you generate one locally during development, delete it once it's no longer useful to you.
 Keep it out of this repo.